-Parkour UK recognises that there are sporting risks of injury or death to participants in Parkour/Freerunning as with many sport/sphysical activities.
+Parkour UK recognises that there are sporting risks of injury or death to participants in Parkour/Freerunning as with many sport/physical activities.
 These exist regardless of Parkour UK intervention/engagement.
 Participants in Parkour/Freerunning should be aware of and accept these risks and be responsible for their own actions.
-Further information is available in the IAG section of our website on Risk & Benefit.

-Parkour UK as the National Governing Body has taken appropriate steps to minimise the risk of injury or death and these are detailed below:
+Parkour UK as the National Governing Body has taken appropriate steps to minimise the risk of injury or death.
+Our approaches to risk and the methodology we use are evidence based and in line with official UK Government Policy, European Play and Education Policy.

 David Ball, Professor of Risk at Middlesex University has stated that: